 Prior to arriving in Norman, Thomas played one year at Riverside Community College in California.
 One of the most talented players to emerge from the junior college powerhouse, Thomas captured junior college All-America honors in his only season and still appears among the RCC record books in a number of categories.
-Thomas continues to hold the school records for hits and stolen bases in a single game and stolen bases recorded in a single season.
+Thomas continues to hold the school records for hits and stolen bases in a single game and the stolen bases recorded in a single season.

 Thomas earned his bachelor's degree in marketing from Oklahoma in 1995 and completed his Master's in professional studies in education from Capella University in 2007.
 Thomas and his wife, Julie, have two children, Chloe Elizabeth and Brett Nathan.